 Orlinda – Byrum Porter Senior Center

-Today is Monday March 30th and we will move our Opening date at this time to May 4th This can change as we get updates from the Federal Task Force.
+We will move our Opening date at this time to May 4th This can change as we get updates from the Federal Task Force.
 We want to make sure we are following all the guidelines.
 For all our regular dancers from our Thursday night dances I will tell you that I miss this a lot.
 You all know how I like to dance.
 Our futures will be different and we will have to make some adjustments but I know that we will come back stronger just different.
 Please stay safe.

 Sheri misses all her classes of exercise